Bracken's invasive tendencies have made it a cause of concern for moorland managers across Britain for many years.

 Left unchecked, bracken will quickly shade out and destroy more ecologically valuable habitats, restricting the natural regeneration of other moorland plants and providing a breeding ground for ticks which are a threat to human and other species’ health.

-The Heather Trust believes that a bracken control programme is an important component of a moorland management plan.
+Bracken has no commercial value and is considered a weed, smothering competing vegetation and growing rapidly.
+The Heather Trust believes that a bracken management programme is an important component of a moorland management plan.

 There are many forms of bracken control from hand pulling, crushing and mechanised cutting to the aerial application of chemical control agents - which was principally carried out using products containing Asulam.
 However, the HSE refused to grant approval for the use of Asulox (the trade name for Asulam) in Scotland, Wales and Northern Ireland for bracken control in 2023.
 This refusal was swiftly followed by a decision by Aulox’s manufacturers, UPL, to “cease further work on a permanent solution for the use of Asulam in the control of bracken”.